-Participating Vermont resorts include:
+Participating Vermont Resorts:

-The Governor’s Council is proud to work with Ski Vermont to provide these packages, and is a supporter of the national Learn to Ski and Snowboard efforts in January.
+Interested in learning yourself or not eligible for the $49 children’s deal?
+The Governor’s Council is proud to work with Ski Vermont to provide these packages and is a supporter of the national Learn to Ski and Snowboard efforts in January.
 Ski Vermont offers learn-to packages throughout the month of January for $49 – for adults, kids and anyone in between!
-They also offer the Take 3 Pass, with 3 lessons over the entire season for just $129.
-Learn more at http://skivermont.com.
+They also offer the Take 3 Beginner Package, with 3 lessons over the entire season for just $129.
+Learn more at skivermont.com.

+Looking to slide on snow another way?
 January is also Winter Trails Months when folks can enjoy free Nordic skiing and snowshoeing for beginners.
 Winter Trails Month is a national program endorsed Ski Vermont and the Governor’s Council; it encourages children and adults to discover the great fitness and social benefits of these fun, easy-to-learn winter sports.
 Learn more at http://www.wintertrails.org/.

 Olympic Nordic skier and Vermonter Andy Newell also supports the Winter Trails initiative, so check out his video.

 Here’s Sam (8) and Eli (6) Here’s Sam (8) and Eli (6) trying snowboarding for the first time at Smugglers Notch today with their coupons.
 They are both veteran skiers and were excited to try something new!